From her stellar acting on the big screen to her status as a musical hit-maker, Lady Gaga embodies a spirit of daring authenticity and artistry.

 In the letter, she opened up about the loneliness that accompanies fame, facing physical and emotional pain, making the record Joanne in honor of her deceased aunt, and realizing her own vulnerability.
-She also discussed her own struggles with mental health and how much love and support she’s received from her family, friends
+She also discussed her own struggles with mental health and how much love and support she’s received from her family, friends and fans.

 6. Fearless creativity and bravely being herself.

 Lady Gaga was an inspiration to my clients in a homeless youth shelter, and I’m confident that her work, her openness and her advocacy will continue to inspire and support countless people who are working through trauma and mental illness.